Connecting Stochastic Optimal Control and Reinforcement Learning: Introduction to reinforcement learning

-For example in \cite{Silver2014} the authors present deterministic policy gradient algorithms (DPG) which do not depend on knowing the model and later different variations like the so-called Deep Deterministic Policy Gradient (DDPG) \cite{Lillicrap2019} or the Twin Delayed Deep Deterministic Policy Gradient (TD3) \cite{Fujimoto2018} where suggested.
-The here presented selection is by far not complete but a more detailed discussion of RL is beyond the scope of this article.
-For a more details overview we refer to \cite{Weng2018}, \cite{Li2017}, \cite{Li2018} and \cite{Sutton2018}.
-Most of the developed methods have their specific domain of application and this is why one has to check carefully if a method can be applied to a specific problem at hand.
+The selection presented here is far from complete but a more detailed discussion of RL is beyond the scope of this article.
+For a more detailed overview we refer to \cite{Weng2018, Li2018, Sutton2018}.
+Most of the developed methods have a specific domain of application so one needs to carefully consider whether a method can be applied to a specific problem at hand.